featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 # Javascript/Typescript Client SDK for FeatureHub

 Welcome to the Javascript/Typescript SDK implementation for FeatureHub.
 It is the supported version, but it does not mean you cannot write your own, please follow [Contributing](https://github.com/featurehub-io/featurehub/blob/master/.github/CONTRIBUTING.adoc) guidelines.

 ## Overview

 Below explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server or Web front-end (e.g. React).

 This SDK is based on EventSource (or Server Sent Events) interface and provides real-time connection to the FeatureHub Edge server.

-When you install the SDK it will also install interdependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds features and creates events.
+When you install the SDK it will also install the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds features and creates events.

 It is designed this way, so we can separate core functionality and add different implementations in the future, similar to EventSource.

 See [FeatureHub.io](https://featurehub.io) for more details.
 There you can find a link to try our demo version of FeatureHub Web Console.
 If you like you can experiment with this SDK in your code and play with the feature flags and control them from the FeatureHub Web Console.
 You can use one of the service accounts SDK Url to substitute ```<sdk_url>``` in below examples.

 ## Installation Instructions